 - There is a new or increasing yellow color to your skin or the whites of your eyes.

 - Have painful or frequent urination or urine that is cloudy, foul-smelling, or bloody.

 If you are between 20 and 37 weeks pregnant, call 911 or other emergency services immediately if you:

 - Are in your third trimester and have had fluid gushing or leaking from your vagina (the amniotic sac has ruptured) AND you know or think the umbilical cord is bulging into your vagina (cord prolapse).
 If this happens, immediately get down on your knees so your buttocks are higher than your head to decrease pressure on the cord until help arrives.
 Cord prolapse can cut off the fetus's blood supply.
 (These measures apply to you if you are as early as 24 weeks pregnant.)

 If you are between 20 and 37 weeks pregnant, call your doctor or midwife now or go to the hospital if you:

 - Mild or menstrual-like cramping with or without diarrhea.

 - Regular contractions for an hour.
-This means about 4 or more in 20 minutes, or about 8 or more in 1 hour, even after you have had a glass of water and are resting.
+This means about 6 or more contractions in 1 hour, even after you've had a glass of water and are resting.